shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 ## Goals
 - Manage a deployment with two separate cold storage rooms, using one H1000 sensor and two antennas
+  - This will be done by assigning a different alias to each antenna port
 - Know when tagged items come into either cold room
 - Determine the location of a tagged item (sensor and facility)
+  - This will be done by setting a facility for the sensor and the aliases for the antenna ports
 - Know when items potentially move between the cold rooms
+  - Using different aliases for the different antennas will generate events when tags move between them
 - Know when items leave either of the cold rooms
+  - This will be done by setting the personality of the sensor to EXIT to determine tag departures

 By the end of the example, you will be able to track tags as they move in and out of the different cold rooms.